YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/PlaybackController.md

 * [`PlaybackController.StopCommandIssued`](#StopCommandIssued)

 ## PlayCommandIssued event {#PlayCommandIssued}
-Reports to CIC that the user pressed the Play button on the client device or responds to the [`PlaybackController.ExpectPlayCommand`](#ExpectPlayCommand) directive from CIC.
+Reports to CIC if the user presses the Play button on the client device or responds to the [`PlaybackController.ExpectPlayCommand`](#ExpectPlayCommand) directive from CIC.
 Upon receiving the event, CIC sends the appropriate directive to the client.
 If the `handover` field exists is in the `payload` of the [`PlaybackController.ExpectPlayCommand`](#ExpectPlayCommand) directive received from CIC, the client must take over the media playback using the field value.

 ### Context fields